Dear New Faculty Member,

-On Thursday, you have the option of participating in a campus tour.
-Please refer to the attached schedule for more details and to sign up for the tour in advance.
-On day two of the orientation, you will attend a session held by the dean of your respective school.
-Again, please see the attached schedule for specifics.
 Finally, we are scheduling you for a “Fostering Faculty Inclusive Excellence Workshop.”
 The primary goal of this workshop is to shape a campus community that understands how to embrace diversity and build trust around our differences in order to foster inclusion and engagement across our entire constituency.
-This session is scheduled for Wednesday, August 15, from 9:00 am-12:30 pm, Benson, room 409.
-For more information about this workshop, please visit http://diversity.provost.wfu.edu/.
+This session is scheduled for Wednesday, August 21, from 8:30 am – 1:00 pm, in the Lower Auditorium of Wingate Hall.
+For more information on this program, please visit http://diversity.provost.wfu.edu/.

 We expect that you will arrive in Winston-Salem by early August so that you can participate fully in our orientation series.
 This is a vibrant academic community distinguished by our collective strength and depth of care for each other.
 It is important to us that you have all the information you need to make a comfortable transition into your new position.
-We are eager to support your success, and as a first step, I look forward to seeing you at New Faculty Orientation.
-If you have any questions, please do not hesitate to contact Mark Welker, our terrific interim provost (until June 30) and thereafter me, both reachable at firstname.lastname@example.org.
+We are eager to support your success and as a first step, I look forward to seeing you at New Faculty Orientation.
+If you have any questions, please do not hesitate to contact me at firstname.lastname@example.org.